Albin Kurti: Relations with Serbia

-Kurti has been known of having a strong opinion on the dialogue between Kosovo and Serbia.
-He has continuously criticized Kosovo's position in its negotiations with Serbia, claiming that the dialogue should be based on conditions and reciprocity.
-He has further criticized Kosovo for not conditioning the dialogue with Serbia returning the bodies of missing persons from the Kosovo war buried in mass graves in Serbia, Serbia paying war reparations to Kosovo, and the return of the stolen pension funds and artifacts.
-Following the 2019 election, Kurti said that "solid dialogue" and "reciprocity" was needed in the process of normalizing relations with Serbia.
-Kurti wants Kosovo to first negotiate with its Serb minority and the European Union, and then to go to negotiations with Serbia.
-He considers future dialogue with Kosovo's minorities and the EU "a top priority" for going forward.
+While he was a member of the political opposition, Kurti was known for his strong opinions on the dialogue between the governments of Kosovo and Serbia.
+He has criticized Kosovo's stance in its negotiations with Serbia, saying that dialogue should be based on conditions and reciprocity.
+He had further criticized the government for not conditioning the dialogue with Serbia on a return of the bodies of missing persons from the Kosovo War buried in mass graves in Serbia, Serbia paying war reparations to Kosovo, along with the return of allegedly stolen pension funds and artifacts.

+Following the 2019 election, Kurti said that "solid dialogue" and "reciprocity" were needed in the process of normalizing relations with Serbia.
+Kurti stated that Kosovo needed first to negotiate with its Serb minority and the European Union before negotiating with Serbia.
+He considers future dialogue with Kosovo's minorities and the EU "a top priority".